List of Marvel Comics characters: L: Luis in comics

 Luis made his comic book debut in The Astonishing Ant-Man #1 (December 2015), by Nick Spencer and Ramon Rosanas.
 He is once again Scott Lang's cellmate, but does not have any speaking lines.
-He does seem to sympathize with Scott, as he looked helpless watching Scott getting beaten up by other inmates.
+He does seem to sympathize with Lang, as he looked helpless watching Lang getting beaten up by other inmates.

 Luis in other media

-Luis appears in Lego Marvel's Avengers, with Michael Peña reprising the role.
+Luis appears in Lego Marvel's Avengers, voiced by Michael Peña.